How much does a new boiler cost? Boiler Installation Cost & Price Guide

 As such, you should take the time to explore the new boilers on the market currently, and read reviews of the manufacturers before you commit to a new boiler.
 Some new models from respected brands offer energy-efficient features that can reduce the cost of your heating bills, so it might be worth paying more for your boiler now to save on the cost of heating your home in the future.

 Compare Boiler Quotes doesn’t just allow you to find the best price for your new boiler; we also offer you insight into the different boilers and brands on the market.
-We regularly review new makes and models, such as the Baxi combi boiler, and many others.
+We regularly review new makes and models, such as the Worcester Bosch Greenstar combi boiler, Baxi boilers, and many others.

 All of the boiler brands that we offer are top-quality, so you can find only the best new boilers on our site.
 We work hard to provide a selection of boilers that will meet the needs of a range of households.

 If you want to find the rough price of the latest boiler models on the market, then we offer a selection of boiler price guides to help you get an idea of how much you will pay.
-The boiler replacement price guides also give you the chance to check out the specs of each boiler and make sure that you’ve chosen the right model.
+The boiler replacement price guides also give you the chance to check out the specs of each boiler and be confident that you’ve chosen the right model.

-There are several functions and factors that could affect the cost of your new boiler, both in the long and short-term.
-One long-term factor is the energy efficiency of your new boiler.
+There are several functions and factors that could affect the cost of your new boiler, both in the long and short term.
+One long-term factor is the energy efficiency of the boiler.
+Using heating controls properly like wireless thermostats or smart thermostats helps make sure you are not wasting your hard-earned money.

 Energy-efficient boilers not only save you money on your heating and hot water bills, but you might also be eligible for a Government Energy Grant.
 Check if you can make the most of one of these grants for your new boiler to save yourself money and reduce your carbon footprint.